cardwing/Codes-for-Lane-Detection/Tensorflow-SCNN/README.md

 Download the vgg.npy [here](https://github.com/machrisaa/tensorflow-vgg) and put it in lane-detection-model/data.

 ## Test the pre-trained model
 Download the pre-trained model here.
+(Coming soon!)

 ## Test
     cd lane-detection-model